What is Oven Cleaner Poisoning?

 - Call the Poison Control Center at 1-800-222-1222 (or your local poison control center) for further instructions

 - Provide them with information such as the compound taken, quantity and time of ingestion, age, weight and general health status of affected individual

 - Carefully remove the individual from the exposure area, especially if the poison was breathed in by the individual

 - Confirm that the airways are protected; also, ensure breathing and the presence of pulse

 - If skin exposure or involvement of the eye has occurred, then wash thoroughly with copious amounts of water (for at least 15 minutes)

 - Unless instructed by a healthcare professional, DO NOT induce vomiting in the affected individual

-- Following an ingestion of the substance, immediately give milk to drink
+- Following an ingestion of the substance, immediately give milk or water to drink

 - In case of symptoms that indicate difficulty in swallowing including vomiting or decreased alertness, do not give anything by way of mouth